Chalakrud

-Chalakrud (چالكرود) (Note: Also romanized as Chālakrūd and Chālkorūd; also known as Chalak Roor) is a village in, and the capital of, Chehel Shahid Rural District of Dalkhani District, Ramsar County, Mazandaran province, Iran.
+Chalakrud (چالكرود) (Note: Also romanized as Chālakrūd and Chālkorūd; also known as Chalak Roor) is a village in, and the capital of, Chehel Shahid Rural District in Dalkhani District of Ramsar County, Mazandaran province, Iran.
 The previous capital of the rural district was the village of Galesh Mahalleh, now the city of Dalkhani.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 516 in 154 households, when it was in the Central District.
 The following census in 2011 counted 559 people in 188 households.
 The 2016 census measured the population of the village as 577 people in 221 households.

-After the census, the rural district was separated from the district in the formation of Dalkhani District.
+In 2019, the rural district was separated from the district in the formation of Dalkhani District.